jezzsantos/ServiceStack.Webhooks/README.md

 ### Events Sink

-When events are raised they are passed to sink (typically temporarily, until relayed to all registered subscribers) in the event sink (`IWebhookEventSink`).
-Ideally, for scalability and performance, that is not done on the same thread nor in the same process.
+When events are raised they are passed to the event sink (`IWebhookEventSink`), typically temporarily, until they are "relayed" to all registered subscribers for that event.

+Ideally, for scalability and performance, you probably would not want to do that on the same thread that riased the event, and probably not even by the same process.

-You specify your sink by registering it in the container.
+You specify your own sink by registering it in the IOC container.
-If you specify no sink, the default `AppHostWebhookEventSink` will be used, but beware that this sink is not optimized for scale in production systems.
+If you specify no sink, the default `AppHostWebhookEventSink` will be used, which is fine for testing, but beware that this sink works synchronously on the same thread that raises the event, and so it is not optimal for scale in production systems.

 ```
 public override void Configure(Container container)